zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 You need following access to be able to run a REST API service:

 - `READ` access to `BPX.SERVER` in the FACILITY class to be able to check access to resources
-- `READ` access to `BPX.DAEMON` in the FACILITY class to be able to establish thread-level security
+- `UPDATE` access to `BPX.DAEMON` in the FACILITY class to be able to establish thread-level security
 - nothing special if you want to be able to authenticate users

 Commands for CA Top Secret for z/OS: